MY BACKGROUND STORY

 I JUST HAPPEN TO DO THAT BETTER THAN MOST.

 Owner of Teriva Solutions, Teri has a black belt in grammar and copy editing, and many years of fieldwork as a writer and editor.
-She’s currently assigned to undercover work with several key clients and has proved herself a valuable operative.
-Her cover story has her as a devoted wife and mom of two boys and PTA president.
+Teri is our project manager, ensuring every mission goes smoothly.
+She’s also currently assigned to undercover work with several key clients.
+Her cover story has her as a devoted mom of two teen boys and former PTA president.